 You’re 65 and Working: What about Medicare?Posted by Medicare Made Clear

-Medicare eligibility still begins at age 65, even if retirement does not.
-The question is: What do employed 65-year-olds do about Medicare?
+Medicare eligibility still begins at age 65, though, even if retirement does not.
+The question is: What do working 65-year-olds do about Medicare?

 Medicare Before You Retire?
 Maybe

 Before you do anything about enrolling in Medicare, you need to talk with your employer benefits manager.
 You need to understand if your employer insurance and Medicare can work together.
 In some cases it will, and in other cases you may be required to take full Medicare benefits at age 65 even if you continue working.

 - How would my health insurance change if I enrolled in Medicare?

 - How much is deducted from my paycheck for my employer health insurance?

 - Do I have creditable coverage through my employer?

 This information will help you weigh your choices and decide what’s best for you.
 You may decide to enroll in Medicare Part A, Part B or both.
 Or you may want to delay enrolling in Medicare all together until you retire.

 Many people enroll in Medicare Part A (hospital coverage) when they turn 65 whether they’re working or not, because Part A is usually premium free.
 You earn premium-free Part A by paying into the Medicare program through payroll deductions.
 You qualify if you or your spouse contributed to Medicare for at least 10 years.